vadimprogsource/System.Linq.Async/README.md

-For Microsoft Inc. with love :)
+Linq async extensions for Microsoft Inc. with love :)